SingleDigitIQ/cozylights/README.md

 You can also build these lights just like you do with any structures, in other words, place invisible blocks of light of all possible engine light levels block-by-block.
 Tools are coming soon to make this process more user-friendly, right now you will need to make them visible and interactable in debug mode.

+It is eventually supposed to become accurate enough so that if you learn how to draw, you will have an easier time understanding how depth and shadows work and what can be done with them.

 **WARNING:**

 **1. after removing Cozy Lights from your world you will be left with spheres of unknown nodes.
 Easiest could be to reenable the mod and call ```/clearlights``` in all locations Cozy Lights are active.**